nhpc/generator-mean-seed/README.md

 npm install -g generator-mean-seed
 ```

-Pull in updates to your project (core/seed - make sure to select the same core you used originally):
+Pull in updates to your project (core/seed - make sure to select the same core you used originally).
+Just type 'a' (for overwrite all) if you get prompted about file conflicts - we'll handle those with Git merge later so it's safe to overwrite everything in the generator branch.
 ```
 yo mean-seed
 ```